rubenperegrina/hashnode-rubenperegrina/clu2oshgu000309l98tmo05xm.md

 ---

-What a game changer!
+What a game-changer!
 Yes, the title is true, this is what we saw at the [ng-conf](https://ng-conf.org/).

 The [ng-conf](https://ng-conf.org/) is an annual conference focused on Angular.
-It brings together experts, developers and enthusiasts to discuss the latest Angular trends and practices.
-Highlights include talks, workshops and panel discussions on new features, best practices and the future of Angular.
+It brings together experts, developers, and enthusiasts to discuss the latest Angular trends and practices.
+Highlights include talks, workshops, and panel discussions on new features, best practices, and the future of Angular.
 It's a key event for staying up to date in the world of web development.

-In tis conference, **Minko Gechev** and **Jeremy Elbourn**, both working in the Angular team, present the news that Angular will be merged with Wiz, Google's internal framework.
+In this conference, **Minko Gechev** and **Jeremy Elbourn**, both working in the Angular team, present the news that Angular will be merged with Wiz, Google's internal framework.

 %[https://www.youtube.com/watch?v=nIBseTi6RVk&ab_channel=ng-conf]

 ## What is Wiz?

-Wiz is a front-end internal framework made by Google, they used in many products, one of them are: **Google Drive, Google Photos, Google Maps, YouTube, Gmail**.
+Wiz is a front-end internal framework made by Google, they are used in many products, one of them are **Google Drive, Google Photos, Google Maps, YouTube and Gmail**.

-Wiz had been used for a while, but we don't know much of them because it is not open source, we know that they have the **Signals** of Angular and a **resumability** feature.
+Wiz had been used for a while, but we don't know much about them because it is not open source, we know that they have the **Signals** of Angular and a **resumability** feature.

 ## What we can expect?